LiLabAtVT/I2GDS2025/Group6/DanielTesting.md

 Descriptions from [Trimmomatic Website](http://www.usadellab.org/cms/?page=trimmomatic)

 ### 3.5.2 Script
-With the 10 input files, this should take ~1 hour to run
+With the 10 input files, this should take ~1 hour to run.
+Called Trimmomatic_G6.sh in the "code-files" folder.
 <details>
 <summary> Trimmomatic.sh</summary>